SkeldJS/Hindenburg/pages/Setting Up/Installation.md

 Look into using something like [`pm2`](https://pm2.keymetrics.io) if you want a solution to keep your server alive.

+By default, Hindenburg will check for updates every time it is run.
+Set the `checkForUpdates` property in your `config.json` to `false` to disable this.

 ## Via Docker (to come)
 ### Prerequisites
 * [Docker](https://docker.com)